 Evolution has made us pack animals.
 Not only have we learned intellectually that hunting together and working as a team helps us to collectively survive better, but we actually feel good when we do good.
 You don’t need to look any further than your own experience to validate this.
 At some time or another you have helped a friend move, given someone a present for the sheer delight of seeing how happy it would make them, or given street directions to a total stranger unasked.

 On the flip side, you may have accidentally stepped on someone’s foot, unknowingly insulted someone, or broken a friend’s golf club.
-Odds are you didn’t go, “okay, Bible… such and such verse, yup whoops, fucked up.
+Odds are you didn’t go, “okay, Bible… such and such verse, yup whoops, moral violation.
 Therefore I feel bad.”
 You felt bad instantly, and you felt bad just because you did.

 The roots of our morality aren’t spiritual, they are biological.
 Our sense of right and wrong is hardwired, not taught.
 We implicitly know what is good for us and what is bad for us, and therefore what is good for someone else and what is bad for someone else.